Camper BMS

 3. You need a single, unified view of all bookings - for example, if you're running multiple parks and want consolidated reporting.

-If any of those apply, the harder path is a CSV export from the old system and a manual import into the new one - typically a spreadsheet with columns for booking reference, guest name, contact, dates, site, total, and balance due.
+If any of those apply, the harder path is exporting your data from the old system as a spreadsheet file (CSV) and manually importing it into the new one - typically a spreadsheet with columns for booking reference, guest name, contact info, dates, site number and total.
 It's real work, but it's manageable for parks under a few hundred forward bookings.

 Closing the Old Account Properly